Five Relationship Archetypes

 Learning the rules of your family helped you survive your childhood.

 But those beliefs you internalized about relationships don’t just disappear once you’re an adult.
-Unless you take the time to uncover these limiting beliefs about how relationships work, they’ll keep operating in the background of your relationships … outside your conscious awareness … where they still have the power to create problems in your relationships.
+Unless you take the time to uncover how these limiting beliefs about relationships affect you, they’ll keep operating in the background of your relationships … outside your conscious awareness … where they still have the power to create problems in your relationships.

 core wounds from childhood don’t stay in the past.